1983

 1990

-The Big Dish, including Skip Reid and Craig Armstrong, sign to East West Records.
-The band record and produce the track ’25 Years’.
-Raymond Docherty, Skip Reid and Steve Cheyne, the band’s manager, leave the band before the main recording sessions for the band’s third album take place.
+The Big Dish, including Skip Reid and Craig Armstrong, signed to East West Records.
+The band recorded and produced the track ’25 Years’.
+Raymond Docherty, Skip Reid, and Steve Cheyne, the band’s manager, leave the band before the main recording sessions for the band’s third album take place.

 album, ’25 Years’ being the exception.

-The Big Dish support The Pixies at Glasgow Barrowland in October.
+The Big Dish supported The Pixies at Glasgow Barrowland in October.

 1991

 Craig Armstrong leaves the band, which is now down to a duo of Lindsay and McFie.
-‘Miss America’ is released in January as the first single from ‘Satellites’.
-It becomes the band’s sole UK top 40 hit, reaching a high of number 37 in the chart.
+‘Miss America’ was released in January as the first single from ‘Satellites’.
+It became the band’s sole UK top 40 hit, reaching a high of number 37 in the chart.

-‘Satellites’ is released in February, reaching number 43 but spending only two weeks in the top 100 of the UK album chart.
+‘Satellites’ was released in February, reaching number 43 but spending only two weeks in the top 100 of the UK album chart.

 A remixed version of ’25 Years’ becomes the band’s final single release.
 It fails to reach the UK top 100.

-The band play Crystal Palace Bowl in London on 4″ August 1991 as part of a multi-band line-up that also includes Level 42 and Squeeze.
-The Big Dish disband shortly afterwards.
+The band plays Crystal Palace Bowl in London on 4″ August 1991 as part of a multi-band line-up that also includes Level 42 and Squeeze.
+The Big Dish disbanded shortly afterwards.

 1994